PotHix/pothix.github.com/content/posts/workflow2019.md

 I also use the concept of [Deep work](https://www.goodreads.com/review/show/1601212243) described by the book with the same name.

-This is the reason why I have the task "_Start the deep work session_" in the morning and at the end of the afternooon.
+This is the reason why I have the task "_Start the deep work session_" in the morning and at the end of the afternoon.

 ### Deep work filters